nicohlr/ipychart/docs/docs/developer_guide/documentation.md

 ## Deployment

-To deploy the doc, the easiest way is to upload it on a GitLab repo with a [.gitlab-ci.yml](https://github.com/nicohlr/ipychart/blob/master/.gitlab-ci.yml) file at the root of the project.
+To deploy the doc, the easiest way is to push it on a GitLab repo with a [.gitlab-ci.yml](https://github.com/nicohlr/ipychart/blob/master/.gitlab-ci.yml) file at the root of the project.
 Deployment will then be automated by [GitLab pages](https://docs.gitlab.com/ee/user/project/pages/).

 Vuepress also offers [other deployment methods](https://vuepress.vuejs.org/guide/deploy.html).